Which Porcelain Tiles Are Water Resistant?

 When it comes to your tile, water resistance is a very important factor to consider, especially for floors, kitchen backsplashes, shower surrounds, and outdoor areas.
 Tiles are rated based on how fast they absorb water, and the denser a tile is, the less water it absorbs.
 Porcelain tiles are the go-to choice because they boast the best water resistance since they feature the lowest absorption rate.
 Let’s take a look at what this means.

 The American National Standards Institute (ANSI) is an independent, non-profit organization that measures various properties, including the density of tile.
 The ratings come from testing the tile’s permeability to water.
 This includes boiling tile and comparing its weight gain from its initial dry state.
-The water absorption rates measure how much moisture certain tile will absorb on a continuous basis.
+The water absorption rates measure how much moisture a certain tile will absorb on a continuous basis.

-Featured: Veneto Gray Porcelain Tile
+Veneto Gray Porcelain Tile

 Knowing how dense the tile is will let you know how water resistant it is.
 The group’s rating system includes four different ratings for water absorption rates, and they are: